Jennifer Lawrence’s Star Power And $20 Million Paycheck Couldn’t Prevent ‘Passengers’ From Failing At The Box Office

 — Jenn Lawrence News (@jen_lawrence_1) January 7, 2017

-Despite the pair’s frequent public appearances, Jennifer Lawrence has never commented about the romance and did not even speak about it when she appeared on Seth Meyers’s show during a New Year’s special program.
-According to the Daily Mail, the actress appeared on the show and revealed that she hasn’t received a New Year’s kiss before.
+Despite the pair’s frequent public appearances, Jennifer Lawrence had never commented about the romance and did not even speak about it when she appeared on Seth Meyers’s show during a New Year’s special program.
+According to the Daily Mail, the actress appeared on the show and revealed that she hadn’t received a New Year’s kiss before.

 “I hate it.
 I hate New Year’s.
 I feel like everybody is chasing a good time.
 I don’t think I’ve ever had a kiss on New Years.
 I don’t think I’ve ever had a fun time.
 Yeah poor me.”